-Can the Arbutus Greenway make us healthier and happier?
+Can urban design changes in our neighbourhoods make us healthier and happier?

 In spring 2018, INTERACT launched a five-year study to uncover how the development of Vancouver’s Arbutus Greenway is impacting physical activity, social participation, and well-being of nearby residents, and whether these impacts are felt equally across different socioeconomic groups.
 This study is led by INTERACT researchers at Simon Fraser University and the University of British Columbia, in collaboration with the City of Vancouver and scientists across Canada.